Plumsail/actions/source/flow/how-tos/sharepoint/provision-list-library-using-pnp.rst

 Create a SharePoint list with custom columns
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's say we need to create a Sharepoint list with 3 text columns.
-PnP script allows creting diffeetn list types:
+PnP script allows creating different list types:
 GenericList, DocumentLibrary, Survey, etc. To define the list type we need to use tag TemplateType

 <pnp:ListInstance Title="Employees" TemplateType="100" Url="Lists/Employees">